 Finally, you also need to ensure you’re measuring the right actions.
 For example, Zoom could measure how many individual people logged into meetings in a given period.
 It could also measure how many meetings were held during that period.

-Both may be valuable to some degree, but measuring the total number of meetings gives Zoom a better picture of customer retention.
-The people logging into meetings aren’t necessarily customers, and you could have one meeting with a hundred people hosted by a single customer or seven meetings with two people each hosted by seven customers.
-The difference is important when considering how many customers are using your product.
+Both may be valuable to some degree, but measuring the total number of meetings gives Zoom a better picture of user retention.
+The people logging into meetings aren’t necessarily active users, and you could have one meeting with a hundred people hosted by a single active user or seven meetings with two people each hosted by seven active users.
+The difference is important when considering how many users are engaging with your product.

 Not Measuring Engagement